karthik947/TwittertoDiscord/README.md

 # Twitter to Discord using Webhooks
 This is a new version of "TweetMonitor" tool that I shared few weeks ago.
 In this new program, the tweets are posted onto a discord server instead of desktop notifications.

-### Version3 Changes
+### Version4 Changes
-<span style="color: #FFDC00;"> This version of the bot posts link to the tweet instead of text.
-This version is added due to multiple requests from subscribers. </span>
+<span style="color: #FFDC00;"> Twitter UI has been recently updated.
+So releasing this version to make the bot compatible with the UI.
+Older versions are obsolete and no longer functional. </span>

 ### Key Updates